 Sizes: Twin, Twin XL, Full, Queen, King, Cal King

 Warranty: 10 years

-Next, a transition layer of responsive high-grade polyfoam provides a little bounce and helps absorb sinkage from the top layer of memory foam, while offering extra cushioning for your body.
+Inside, the upper layer is made from Helix's proprietary 'Memory Plus Foam', designed to relieve pressure, provide soft sinkage and deep body contouring, while cradling pressure points along your shoulders, hips and lower back.
+Beneath that is a transitional layer of responsive, high-grade polyfoam that provides a little bounce and helps absorb sinkage from the top layer of memory foam, while offering extra cushioning for your body.

 It’s worth noting that no harmful chemicals, ozone depleters, PBDE flame retardants or heavy metals are used in the Helix Midnight mattress – the company prides itself on its OEKO-TEX and Certi-PUR-US certified materials.
 We explain more about these materials in our best organic mattress guide.